 Conclusion: The sincere belief of the disciples in Jesus’ post-mortem appearances

-For all of the above reasons (i.e. the appearance traditions and the evidence for the sincere belief of Jesus’ disciples), that the disciples of Jesus had experiences that convinced them that the Jesus rose from the dead and appeared to them is recognized by virtually all scholars.
+In light of the evidence, virtually all scholars, including skeptical scholars, recognize that the disciples had experiences that convinced them that Jesus rose from the dead and appeared to them.
 As atheist scholar Bart Ehrman states:

 Atheist scholar Gerd Ludemann also comments: